-The holiday season is a great time to enjoy seeing friends and family and, of course, enjoy eating the foods you love.
+The holiday season is a great time to enjoy friends and family and, of course, enjoy eating the foods you love.
 Unfortunately, it's also a time when house fires ruin the holiday plans of many families.
-The reason we typically see more house fires during the holiday season is because of the existence of more fire-related risks.
-Here are a few of the most common causes of holiday fires and what you can do to keep your home and family safe.
+The reason we see more fires during the holidays; more fire-related risks.
+Here are a few of the most common causes of holiday fires and what you can do to avoid holiday house fires.

-Proper fire safety practices and fire extinguishers are important to keeping your home safe.
+Proper fire safety practices and fire extinguishers are important to keeping your home safe and avoid holiday house fires.
 So too are smoke detectors.
 Be sure your smoke detectors and in working order and have a charged battery in them before you start your holiday festivities.